SOUTHEASTERN ELECTRIC COOPERATIVE, INC.

 SECTION 1.05 Suspension, Reinstatement, Withdrawal and Termination of Membership

-1. Suspension and Reinstatement: Any member may have their electric service terminated and shall be deemed a suspended member for any of the following events:
+1. Suspension and Reinstatement: Any member may have electric service terminated and shall be deemed a suspended member for any of the following events:

 a) failure to pay any amounts due the Cooperative;